Graduate Student Initiatives

 Graduate Student Breakfast

-All students are invited to a free (yes, yes, we know…) breakfast on Friday, November 16 from 7:15 to 8:15 am in the Armstrong/Orpheus ballroom on the 8th floor of the conference hotel.
+All students are invited to breakfast on Friday, November 19 from 7:30 to 8:30 am EST at the Detroit Marriott at the Renaissance Center.
 This is a great opportunity to meet students from other graduate programs and NTA members — some of whom may become your colleagues and coauthors.
 In addition, NTA members employed in government agencies and think tanks will discuss how they inform and develop public policy with their work and research.
-Trade off some sleep for food, and join us!

 Sponsorships for the breakfast are available!
-Contact Matt Coffindaffer at email@example.com for information.
+Contact April Davis at firstname.lastname@example.org for information.

 NTA: The Next Generation Session

-One session at the conference will consist entirely of graduate student papers.
-The submission deadline for the session has now passed.
+The Next Generation session will consist entirely of graduate student papers.
 The session is well attended by the NTA community of tax and public finance professionals as well as graduate students.
+The session can be found here.

 Graduate Student Research Forum

 The Annual Conference will also have a student poster session that will allow students to network with other professionals working on tax and government spending policy-including potential employers!
-Students will present their research one-on-one and in a small group setting.
+Students will present their research and take questions from the conference attendees.

 Saturday Afternoon Short Course

-Graduate students are encouraged to attend the short course on recent research in business taxation presented by Eric Zwick, Associate Professor of Finance and Fama Faculty Fellow, University of Chicago Booth School of Business.
-The session will run from 1:00 to 2:30 pm, on Saturday, November 17 and will be held in the Borgne meeting room (3rd floor) of the conference hotel.
+Graduate students are encouraged to attend the short course on The Social Safety Net as an Investment into the Next Generation presented by Maya Rossin-Slater, Associate Professor, Stanford University.
+The session will run from 11:00 am to 12:30 pm EST, on Saturday, November 20 the Detroit Marriott at the Renaissance Center.
 The short course is sponsored by the University of Michigan Office of Tax Policy Research.

 On the Job Market?

 If so, please tell us when you register for the conference.
-You can also provide us with a link to your webpage.
+You can also provide us with a link to your web page.
 We will make it easier for potential employers to find you by putting your name, e-mail address, and homepage on the conference website and indicating on the conference program whether a speaker is a graduate student on the market this year.
-We also will have a room set aside for informal meetings.
-Maybe you can knock out a first round interview at the conference!
+This is a great opportunity to possibly meet your future employer!